 MacDowell Journalism Panel Examines the Fragility of Facts and Urgency of Art in a Post-Truth Era.
 Virginia Quarterly Review Editor Paul Reyes will moderate a discussion with prominent journalists Alex Marzano-Lesnevich, Meera Subramanian, Alexis Okeowo, and Jeff Sharlet.

-A virtual panel discussion among five award-winning journalists titled “Art and Urgency: Journalism in the Post-Truth Era” will take place here on October 26, 2020 at 7 p.m.
-It will examine the importance of solid news reporting and why making art is more important today than ever.
-The discussion, to be led by Virginia Quarterly Review Editor and MacDowell board member Paul Reyes, will also dig into the fragile position of news media at a time when a growing portion of the populace gets its news from suspect sources.
+A virtual panel discussion among five award-winning journalists titled “Art and Urgency: Journalism in the Post-Truth Era” took place here on October 26, 2020 at 7 p.m.
+It examined the importance of solid news reporting and why making art is more important today than ever.
+The discussion, led by Virginia Quarterly Review Editor and MacDowell board member Paul Reyes, looked into the fragile position of news media at a time when a growing portion of the populace gets its news from suspect sources.

 “In a media landscape where facts are pliable, where the news has become a hall of mirrors,” said Reyes, “it’s important to appreciate how literary and narrative journalism—which are at the heart of what MacDowell supports—are able to cut through the noise in order to carve out the truth, offering a visceral clarity to the reading public.”